Russian Cell Phones

 For your Western (American/Western European) mobile phone to work on a Russian/Ukrainian network it must be UNLOCKED, QUAD-BAND, and SIM-operated.
 You can probably get all this information from your mobile phone company, but here are some highlights about what these all mean.

 Almost all U.S. cell phones start off LOCKED.

 There is a little something about the inner workings of U.S. cell phone companies that will be helpful for you to know when it comes to getting your phone unlocked.
 Except in special cases, almost any time you buy a phone from a U.S. cell carrier, they subsidize much of the phone's cost.

-A Samsung Galaxy and iPhone typically retail in the $600-$800 range.
+Top-of-the-line Samsung Galaxies and iPhones typically retail in the $1000+ range.
 If you get one of those for $200 (or less) at AT&T, it's because they get the remaining $500 or so from you in the form of your monthly bill over the contract term (usually 2 years).
 One way they can enforce that contract is to keep the phone locked to their network.
 You can't get the phone for $200 then immediately cancel the contract and use the phone anywhere else.

 If your phone doesn't qualify for unlocking it may still be possible unlock, but I've never done that so I can't speak with any expertise on the subject.
 You can investigate these options yourself by just doing an internet search for "Unlock cell phone" and you will get more options than you could ever need.

 "Quad-Band" means that a phone can operate on the four radio frequencies most commonly used for mobile phones throughout the world.
 Mobile phone networks in the U.S., Canada, and much of South America operate on 850/1900 MHz whereas in Russia/Ukraine they operate on 900/1800 MHz.
 A "quad-band" phone operates on all four frequencies, 850/900/1800/1900 MHz.